 - For any patients with matters you need to address before the day of surgery, tag or label their email as “ToDo”

-- Email the patient – use a template response (contact us for examples), or a standard note you can copy and paste into the email.
+- Email the patient – use a template response (Gmail canned response example below), or a standard note you can copy and paste into the email.
 Include;

 - In the days before the surgery, when you receive the list, text message any new patients or those that might not have completed it yet